soroushsab/TwitterSA/README.md

 I tried to follow the standards of programming so it will be easy to understand and extend

 NOTE:
-IT IS IMPORTANT TO KNOW THIS PACKAGE IS BASICLY WORKING WITH OTHER PYTHON LIBRARIES.
+IT IS IMPORTANT TO KNOW THIS PACKAGE IS BASICALLY WORKING WITH OTHER PYTHON LIBRARIES.
 SO IT IS MOSTLY DEPEND ON THEM AND IF THERE IS AN ISSUE FROM THEM YOU MAY FACE ISSUE USING THIS CLASS.

 ## Getting Started

 ### Prerequisites

-Befor using this you need to install Prerequisites in requirement.txt.
+Before using this you need to install Prerequisites in requirement.txt.

 ### Installation